 In 1996, The X-Files released what would become one of its most notorious episodes.
-Inconspicuously titled “Home,” the episode follows paranormal detectives Dana Scully and Fox Mulder as they investigate the murder of an unidentified baby on the outskirts of a small Pennsylvania town.
+Inconspicuously titled “Home,” it follows paranormal detectives Dana Scully (Gillian Anderson) and Fox Mulder (David Duchovny) as they investigate the murder of an unidentified baby on the outskirts of a small Pennsylvania town.
 Their search quickly leads them to the Peacocks, a family of three deformed brothers, who appear to live alone on a farm, cut off from the rest of the world.
-Eventually, Mulder and Scully discover the brothers’ horrifying secret: their quadruple amputee mother, previously presumed dead, and responsible for giving birth to the murdered child.
+Eventually, Mulder and Scully discover the brothers’ horrifying secret: their quadruple amputee mother, who was previously presumed dead, is responsible for giving birth to the murdered child.

 Chaplin, who grew up poor in London, got his first big break playing a small part in a British theatrical production of Sherlock Holmes.
 The teenaged Chaplin toured the countryside with the theater troupe, and would seek out the cheapest lodging during his stay in each town.
-In My Autobiography, Chaplin describes a particularly strange stay at a miner’s house in a “dank, ugly” town called Ebbw Vale.
+In My Autobiography, Chaplin described a particularly strange stay at a miner’s house in a “dank, ugly” town called Ebbw Vale in Wales.

 You can see co-writer Wong discussing the episode—and Chaplin’s influence on it—in the video below.

 A version of this story ran in 2015; it has been updated for 2023.